 Rental property owners who receive assistance from the HRRP have the following responsibilities:

 HRRP will not be responsible for lost or damaged belongings of the rental property owner and/or tenant that have occurred during construction.
 The rental property owner and/or tenant must secure or relocate all personal property until construction is complete.
 The rental property owner and/or tenant is responsible for the movement, storage, and security of all property and personal belongings.
-The program will provide one temporary on-site storage unit for rental property owner and/or tenant use.
+The program will provide up to two (2) temporary on-site storage units for rental property owner and/or tenant use.

 Upon the execution of the Rental Loan Agreement, the property owner and/or tenant will have 90 calendar days to move personal property out of the damaged property and store any valuable personal property that could be damaged during the course of construction.